oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 - `disk_attachments` (Set of String, Optional) IDs of the disks to be attached to the instance.
 - `external_ips` (Set of Object, Optional) External IP addresses provided to this instance. (see [below for nested schema](#nestedatt--ips))
 - `network_interfaces` (Set of Object, Optional) Virtual network interface devices attached to an instance. (see [below for nested schema](#nestedatt--nics))
-- `ssh_keys` (Set of String, Optional) An allowlist of IDs of the saved SSH public keys to be transferred to the instance via cloud-init during instance creation.
+- `ssh_public_keys` (Set of String, Optional) An allowlist of IDs of the saved SSH public keys to be transferred to the instance via cloud-init during instance creation.
 - `start_on_create` (Boolean, Default `true`) Starts the instance on creation when set to true.
 - `timeouts` (Attribute, Optional) (see [below for nested schema](#nestedatt--timeouts))
 - `user_data` (String) User data for instance initialization systems (such as cloud-init).
 Must be a Base64-encoded string, as specified in [RFC 4648 § 4](https://datatracker.ietf.org/doc/html/rfc4648#section-4) (+ and / characters with padding).
 Maximum 32 KiB unencoded data.